d1fferenz/differenzPriv/README.md

 ### _<div align="center">Hi, I'm Daniel! :) Most people call me differenz or just dif.
-I'm a full stack dev at a big retailer in the mobile context and I also do some freelancing 🙌🏻. </div>_
+I'm a full stack dev at an international retailer in the mobile context and I also do some freelancing 🙌🏻. </div>_

 ###